 The result of the stress test is a survival period of the Bank in days.
-At 31/12/2021, the survival period was over 90 days for scenarios (i) and (ii) and 31 days for scenario (iii).
+At 31/12/2022, the survival period was over 90 days for scenarios (i) and (ii) and 31 days for scenario (iii).
 It is important to note that the QNB head office is committed to covering the needs of its branch office at all times.
 It should be noted that a Contingency Funding Plan has been drafted to respond to a liquidity crisis situation or a forecast of a liquidity crisis situation.
+It is reviewed and tested annually?
+Results of last testing of this Contingency Funding Plan were presented to Paris ALM Committee in September 2022.